Uri Michaeli Haifa International Airport: British Mandate

-After the State of Israel Establishment
+Israel

+20th century

 The airport reopened for passenger traffic in 1948 with flights operated by Cyprus Airways.
 This was followed ten years later by Arkia Israel Airlines flights.
 It was not until 1994, however, that the airport received international status, and at this time, it was planned that the airport would serve flights to destinations across Europe.
 Less than a year later, the airport was placed for sale.
 At this time, great interest in the site was shown by the French construction group, Bouygues, as well as British Aerospace.

 In 1998, a new terminal was opened.

+21st century

 In 2001, talks over the airport expanding restarted when then Finance Minister, Silvan Shalom called for an 800 million NIS upgrade to turn the airport into one of an international standard.

 Since December 2024 the newly established Israeli airline airHaifa, based at Haifa Airport, operates flights to several domestic and international destinations over the Eastern Mediterranean.
 Further flights to other East Mediterranean destinations are also expected soon.

 On Haifa Airport’s first-ever 200 m^{2} duty-free store was opened.
 The store opened in a ceremony with Sharon Kedmi, CEO of the Israel Airports Authority, and the co-CEOs of LAYAM — the Teddy Sagi Group company that will operate the store.

-Future

 The Israel Airports Authority intends to extend the runway to 1,634 m sometime in the 2020s.
 This will involve extending the runway northwards, across Julius Simon Road, which will then pass in a tunnel underneath the runway.

 Airlines and destinations

-As of August 2025, there are scheduled services which operate at the airport.
-It serves scheduled flights to Eliat, Greece and Cyprus.
+As of December 2025, airport operates scheduled flights to Eilat (Israel), Bulgaria, Cyprus and Greece.